GDPR

 Your personal data may be shared by us with:

-- Companies cooperating with us in connection with services provided by KFE;
+- Companies cooperating with us in connection with services provided by Legal Building;

 - Companies that provide IT solutions that we use to improve the process of handling services provided;